jennachang/python_visualization_Brexit_Referendum/README.md

-# Visualizing Brexit Referendum Data with Python
+# Python Visualization -  Brexit Referendum Case Study
 ## Introduction </br>
 This repository demonstrates various Python data visualization libraries by analyzing voter data from the 2016 Brexit referendum.
 Through this case study, I explore different techniques for visualizing electoral data, showcasing the strengths and applications of multiple chart types.